wilfredroshan/Information-Retrieval/README.md

 **Other Details**
 * Code is developed using python 3.8 on jupyter notebook.
 * Python Code file name for Part-1: Part-1-Text-Corpus-Analysis.ipynb
-* Python Code file name for Part-2A (index construction): Part-2-IndexingCreation-SM.ipynb
+* Python Code file name for Part-2A (index construction):
+** boolean - Part-2A-Boolean-Search-Indexing.ipynb
+** relevance based - Part-2A-Relevance-Search-Indexing.ipynb
-* Python Code file name for Part-2B (query): Part-2-Querying-SM.ipynb
+* Python Code file name for Part-2B (query -  and ): Part-2-Querying-SM.ipynb
+** boolean - Part-2B-Boolean-Search-Querying.ipynb
+** relevance based - Part-2B-Relevance-Search-Querying.ipynb
 * All code files should be placed in same folder.
 * Data files must be placed in a folder named “data” in current folder where notebook files are placed.